 Supplements That Reduce Brain Inflammation

-You may be able to turn the tide of chronic inflammation with diet alone, but there are some excellent natural anti-inflammatory supplements to help jumpstart your efforts.
+You may be able to turn the tide of chronic inflammation with diet alone, but there are some natural anti-inflammatory supplements that can help jumpstart and speed up your efforts.

 Fish oil is one of the most popular supplements for reducing inflammation due to its high omega-3 fat content.

 Curcumin is a compound mainly found in the spice turmeric (Curcuma longa).

-It’s a natural antidepressant and has been found to work as well as Prozac.
-(32)
+It’s a natural antidepressant that has been found to work as well as Prozac.

 Besides being anti-inflammatory, curcumin has natural antioxidant, antiviral, antibacterial, antifungal, and anti-cancer properties.

-Acetyl l-carnitine is an amino acid that is a more bioavailable form of the amino acid l-carnitine.
+Acetyl l-carnitine is an anti-inflammatory amino acid supplement that is a more bioavailable form of l-carnitine.

 It has strong anti-aging effects on the brain and can improve mental clarity, alertness, processing speed, focus, mood, and memory.

-Vinpocetine is a synthetic compound derived from the periwinkle plant (Vinca minor).
+Vinpocetine is an anti-inflammatory compound derived from the periwinkle plant (Vinca minor).